freerobby/blog/little-red-flying-club.md

 ### Fuel

-If there's less than 25g when you put the plane back in the hangar, please call in a fuel-up.
+If there's less than 30g when you put the plane back in the hangar, please call in a fuel-up.
 We're on account with Eagle East Aviation, so you can just call them at 978-683-3314 or UNICOM 122.85 and tell them you'd like N934GR filled to tabs.
-If the attendant isn't familiar with the plane, just mention we are on the north ramp and they have a key.
+If the attendant isn't familiar with the plane, just mention we are on the north ramp and they have an access code.

-If you need to get fuel at another airport, text me a photo of your receipt and I will reimburse you immediately.
+If you need to get fuel at another airport, text a photo of your receipt for immediate reimbursement.

 ### Booking